 Click through the FAQ’s below to learn more about this year’s BIG RIDE.

-The BIG RIDE is a charity relay bike ride.
-In past years teams have cycled from Halifax to Austen, Vancouver to Austin, Banff to Boulder, Ottawa to Halifax, the Cabot Trail, and Iceland!
+The BIG RIDE is a charity bike ride.
+In past years we have cycled from Halifax to Austin, Texas Vancouver to Austin, Banff to Boulder, Ottawa to Halifax, the Cabot Trail, Iceland and even the Austrian Alps!

 Although we will have a number of experienced riders, this adventure is about the “cause”, not about setting cycling records.
 We LOVE having new riders join our family.

 All levels of cyclists have participated in past rides, from people who have ridden a bike their whole lives, to people who had bought their first bike three months before the ride.
 You do not have to be a serious cyclist, but you do have to be committed to getting in shape and getting comfortable on the road.

 BIG RIDE participants will be divided into teams of five or six.
 Teams will ride single file on the shoulder of the road, and average approximately 25 km/hr over rolling terrain.